-Mental Health and Substance-Related and Addictive Disorders Services
+Mental Health and Substance Use Disorder Services

-Mental Health and Substance-Related and Addictive Disorders services are subject to all terms and provisions of the member's specific health plan including limits, deductibles, copayments and/or benefit percentages shown on the Schedule.
+Mental health and substance use disorder services are subject to all terms and provisions of the member's specific health plan including limits, deductibles, copayments and/or benefit percentages shown on the Schedule.
 Providers must meet the credentialing and eligibility requirements of PacificSource.
-Only Joint Commission accredited programs are considered to be eligible Mental Health providers by PacificSource Health Plans.
-Mental Health and Substance-Related and Addictive programs must be licensed by the state in which they operate as a treatment program for the particular type or level of service that is provided or organizationally distinct within a facility.
+Only Joint Commission accredited programs are considered to be eligible mental health providers by PacificSource Health Plans.
+Mental health and substance use disorder programs must be licensed by the state in which they operate as a treatment program for the particular type or level of service that is provided or organizationally distinct within a facility.

-The following levels of care require preauthorization by PacificSource: residential, partial hospitalization, and mental health intensive outpatient services.
-Substance abuse specific intensive outpatient requires a preauthorization.
+The following levels of care require preauthorization by PacificSource: residential and partial hospitalization.